Matzefritz/HiWonder_MentorPi/README.md

 ### Test the Camera from a Remote Computer (a bit more advanced)
 Viewing the video feed from a remote computer is not as straight forward.
-While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible (bandwith limitation).
-Instead the `/ascamera/camera_publisher/rgb0/image_compressed` topic published by the `camera_node` is utilized.
-By running a decompressing node on the receving machine, we can decompress the compressed image on the receving machine and then display this decompressed image.
+While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible (bandwidth limitation).
+Instead, the `/ascamera/camera_publisher/rgb0/image_compressed` topic published by the `camera_node` is utilized.
+By running a decompressing node on the receiving machine, we can decompress the compressed image on the receiving machine and then display this decompressed image.

 **Requirements** for streaming the video feed to a different computer in the same network:
 - The receiving computer needs to run `ROS2` (preferably `ROS2 Jazzy`)
 - A basic `ROS2` workspace needs to be setup on the receiving computer with the `image_decompressor` package installed (The package can be downloaded from this repository)
-- Both, the Raspberry Pi 5 and the reciving computer need to be conected to the same network (Eduroam does not work)
+- Both, the Raspberry Pi 5 and the receiving computer need to be connected to the same network (Eduroam does not work)
-**Setting up the Conection**
+**Setting up the Connection**
 1. Launch the `camera` node on the Raspberry Pi 5:
 ```bash
 ros2 launch peripherals usb_cam.launch.py
 ```
-2. Run the `decompress_image_node` from the `image_decompressor` package on the receving computer:
+2. Run the `decompress_image_node` from the `image_decompressor` package on the receiving computer:
 ```bash
 ros2 run image_decompressor decompress_image_node
 ```
-3. Run `rqt_image_view` on the receving computer and select the `/decompressed_image` topic to display the decompressed image, the `decompress_image_node` publishes.
+3. Run `rqt_image_view` on the receiving computer and select the `/decompressed_image` topic to display the decompressed image, the `decompress_image_node` publishes.
 ```bash
 ros2 run rqt_image_view rqt_image_view
 ```

 ## Test the LIDAR
-To test the lidar you first need to launch the `controller` node again:
+To test the LIDAR, you first need to launch the `controller` node again:
 ```bash
 ros2 launch controller controller.launch.py
 ```
-After this you can launch the `ldlidar_node` present in the `ldrobot-lidar-ros2` folder:
+After this, you can launch the `ldlidar_node` present in the `ldrobot-lidar-ros2` folder:
 ```bash
 ros2 launch ldlidar_node ldlidar.launch.py
 ```